dilwolf/FL-LSTM-Simulation/README.md

-# Federated Learning LSTM Model Training
+# Federtaed LSTM Model Training on the custom dataset

 This repository demonstrates a simulation of the training process of an LSTM model using Federated Learning (FL) on a custom dataset.